EriBloo/Library/README.md

 # Library
-Library, made as an Odin Project excercise.
+Library, made as an Odin Project exercise.